Resident Meetings

 • Spring meeting

-Spring meeting
+Spring 2023

-26th April 2023
+26th April

 The presence of representatives from SH was appreciated - residents were able to express their frustrations and highlight common themes and failures that have been affecting us all.
 We were also joined by a resident from another SH estate who’s researching the process around the kitchen refits, and our local councillors, all of which made very helpful contributions.